ANTINO KIM

 [15] Sachdeva, A., Kim, A., and Dennis, A., "Taking the Chat out of Chatbot?
 Collecting User Reviews with Chatbots and Web Forms."
 Journal of Management Information Systems, Vol. 41, No. 1, pp. 146-177 (2024).

-This study compares the effectiveness of chatbots versus traditional web forms in collecting user reviews and feedback.
+Abstract Summary: This study compares the effectiveness of chatbots versus traditional web forms in collecting user reviews and feedback.
 We analyzed response quality, completion rates, and user satisfaction across both methods.
 Our findings suggest that while chatbots offer conversational advantages, traditional forms may be more efficient for certain types of data collection tasks.

 View Publication